 - 1. Stop operations and immediately notify the rest of the crew regardless of fire size. - 2.
-Report Forest Fires immediately to BC Wildfire Management Branch and NACFOR. - 3.
+Report Forest Fires immediately to BC Wildfire Service and NACFOR. - 3.
 The individual reporting the fire shall remain available to communicate details of the fire suppression activity taken and what may be required. - 4.
-The remaining crew shall begin immediate action on the fire to their level of safety and competence. - 5.
-The person in charge of the crew during suppression operations will continue to supervise the efforts until relieved by licensee/contractor representative or BC Wildfire Management Branch personnel.
+The remaining crew will immediately action the fire to their level of safety and competence. - 5.
+The person in charge of the crew during suppression operations will continue to supervise the efforts until relieved by licensee/contractor representative or BC Wildfire Service personnel.